Date of Award:

 The Utah State University Experimental Fluid Dynamics lab has recently designed an experiment that models natural convection using heated rod bundles enclosed in a rectangular cavity.
 The data available from this experiment provides and opportunity to study and validate computational fluid dynamics(CFD)models.
 The validated CFD models can be used to study multiple configurations, boundary conditions, and changes in physics(natural and/or forced convection).
 The results are to be validated using experimental data such as the velocity field from particle image velocimetry (PIV), pressure drops across various sections of the geometry, and temperature distributions along the vertically heated rods.
 This research work involves modeling natural convection using two-layer turbulence models such as k - ε and RST (Reynolds stress transport) using both shear driven (Wolfstein) and buoyancy driven (Xu) near-wall formulations.
 The interpolation scheme employed is second-order upwinding using the general purpose code STAR-CCM+.
 The pressure velocity coupling is done using the SIMPLE method.
 It is ascertained that turbulence models with two-layer formulations are well suited for modeling natural convection.
 Further it is established that k - ε and Reynolds stress turbulence models with the buoyancy driven (Xu)formulation are able to accurately predict the flow rate and temperature distribution.

 Surendran, Mahesh, "Computational Fluid Dynamic Modeling of Natural Convection in Vertically Heated Rods" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5168.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .